gobacktest/gobacktest/README.md

 package main

 import (
-  "github.com/dirkolbrich/gobacktest/pkg/backtest"
+  "github.com/dirkolbrich/gobacktest"
-  "github.com/dirkolbrich/gobacktest/pkg/data"
+  "github.com/dirkolbrich/gobacktest/data"
-  "github.com/dirkolbrich/gobacktest/pkg/strategy"
+  "github.com/dirkolbrich/gobacktest/strategy"
 )

 func main() {
-  // initiate new backtester
+  // initiate a new backtester
-  test := backtest.New()
+  test := gobacktest.New()

   // define and load symbols
   symbols := []string{"TEST.DE"}
   test.SetSymbols(symbols)

-  // create data provider and load data into the backtest data := &data.BarEventFromCSVFile{FileDir: "../testdata/test/"}
+  // create a data provider and load the data into the backtest data := &data.BarEventFromCSVFile{FileDir: "../testdata/test/"}
   data.Load(symbols)
   test.SetData(data)

-  // create strategy provider and load into the backtest strategy := &strategy.Basic{}
+  // choose a strategy and load it into the backtest strategy := &strategy.Basic{}
   test.SetStrategy(strategy)

   // run the backtest
   test.Run()

-  // print the result of the test test.Stats().PrintResult()
+  // print the results of the test test.Stats().PrintResult()
 }
 ```